2018 Healthcare Scholarship Recipients Announced

 About Memorial Hospital

-Memorial Hospital is a full service healthcare facility and not-for-profit 25-bed Critical Access Hospital located in North Conway, NH, and is a member of the MaineHealth family.
-Its hospital services include a 24-hour emergency department, surgery center, clinical laboratory, heart health & wellness programs, family birthing center, sleep center, wound care center, and the Miranda Center for Diabetes.
-Physician practices include primary care and family medicine, women's health, orthopedics and sports medicine.
+Memorial Hospital is a not-for-profit 25-bed Critical Access Hospital located in North Conway, NH, and is a member of the MaineHealth family.
+Its hospital services include a 24-hour emergency department, surgery center, clinical laboratory, heart health & wellness programs, imaging services, cardiopulmonary care, family birthing center, sleep center, oncology, chemotherapy and infusion services.
+Practices include primary care and family medicine, and the Miranda Center for Diabetes, behavioral health services, women's health, and orthopedics.
 The Merriman House, a 45-bed nursing home specializing in Alzheimer's and other memory disorders, is also located on the hospital campus.
-Together, our staff and providers are committed to meeting the health needs of the Mt.
-Washington Valley and surrounding communities by collaborating with community partners in the delivery of accessible, comprehensive, compassionate, and quality health care.